Space-time resolved quantum field approach to Klein tunneling dynamics across a finite barrier

 A related aspect concerns the interaction of a charged particle with the pair production process as the particle scatters on an inhomogenous supercritical field.
 This is well-known to give rise to ``Klein tunneling'' \cite{calogeracos}, that in a first quantized framework appears as undamped propagation inside the potential region.
 The precise dynamics of this interaction has remained controversial even in the case of a simple electrostatic step, a situation giving rise to the so-called Klein paradox \cite{greiner}.
 Time-independent first quantized approaches are generally misleading \cite{alkhateeb2021}, but even stationary quantum field theory (QFT) methods failed to reach consensus (e.g. the choice of asymptotic ``in'' and ``out'' fields \cite{nikishov,hansen,gavrilov,kleinert}).
 A numerical space-time resolved QFT approach \cite{grobe2004} was instrumental in computing the precise dynamics of the interaction between the incoming particle and the pair production for a step, leading to a reinterpretation of the fermionic Klein paradox in terms of Pauli blockade of vacuum pair production.

 For a particle impinging on a supercritical electrostatic barrier of finite width, the computation of the time-dependent pair creation rates and of the dynamics inside the barrier is expected to be more involved; in particular the asymptotic field operators only contain particles, which has lead some authors \cite{calogeracos,mckellar} to conjecture that a symmetric supercritical barrier once formed cannot radiate.
-While genuine Klein tunneling has yet to be observed for elementary particles, the physics encapsulated in the first quantized Dirac equation has been used as an effective model in other areas, leading to the experimental observation of Klein tunneling in graphene heterojunctions \cite{cmo}, with trapped ions \cite{bco} or cold quantum gases \cite{oo}.
+While genuine Klein tunneling has yet to be observed for elementary particles, the physics encapsulated in the first quantized Dirac equation has been used as an effective model in other areas, leading to the experimental observation of Klein tunneling in graphene heterojunctions \cite{cmo}, with photonic crystals \cite{kgs}, trapped ions \cite{bco} or cold quantum gases \cite{oo}.

 In this work, we implement a time-dependent space-resolved QFT treatment in order to compute the detailed dynamics of Klein tunneling for fermions and bosons across a finite barrier.
-In the fermionic case, we will see how vacuum pair production is affected by the exchange symmetry interaction due the positrons' motion inside the barrier, leading indeed to a saturation of the number of produced pairs.
-We will also show that when an incoming particle scatters on a barrier, no particle actually tunnels inside, even in the resonant case of nearly full transmission across the barrier; rather, an incoming charge modulates the pair production rate at the left edge of the barrier; this modulation propagates inside the barrier and increases pair production when hitting the right edge.
+In the fermionic case, the calculations will lead us to propose a mechanism accounting for the undamped transmission characterizing Klein tunneling: due to the exchange symmetry, pair production appears only as a transient effect when the field is turned on.
+A particle incoming on the saturated barrier then induces modulations in the anti-particle density which in turn triggers production of the transmitted particle.
+Hence no particle actually tunnels inside the barrier, even in the resonant case of nearly full transmission.
 In the bosonic case, a barrier amplifies pair production, with the anti-boson charge oscillating inside the barrier increasing exponentially each time it scatters on an edge.

 The barrier is modeled as a one-dimensional background external field with negligible backreaction \cite{gitman-back}.
 The fermionic pair production rate is obtained from field operators $\Psi$ expanded as